userdashboard/stripe-connect/readme.md

 #### License

-This is free and unencumbered software released into the public domain.
-The MIT License is provided for countries that have not established a public domain.
+This software is distributed under the MIT license.